How RTÉ Is Run

 Every household, business or institution that has a television set (within the meaning of the Broadcasting Act 2009) must by law be in possession of a current TV licence.

 Only one licence is required for each address regardless of the number of televisions present.

 - A TV licence can be purchased online at www.tvlicence.ie using MasterCard or Visa

 - By phoning Lo-Call 1890 228 528 (24 hr service) using MasterCard or Visa.

 - By direct debit from your bank current account.
 With direct debit you have the option of making an annual payment, bi-annual, quarterly or monthly payments.

-- From any post office by cash, cheque or TV Savings Stamps or by Laser card at 1,000 post offices across the country.
+- From any post office by cash, cheque or TV Savings Stamps or by debit card at post offices across the country.

 Let An Post know your new address so that your TV licence can be transferred.
 Alternatively you can update your details yourself online at www.tvlicence.ie.
 If your address is not that which appears on the licence then you are deemed to be unlicenced and may be liable for prosecution.